maco4457/PPL-Paper/Paper.md

 - C functions

 "After eight years ... the only change in Lua types was the unification of Lua functions and C functions into a single function type.
-To keep the language small, we did not include a boolean type.
+To keep the language small, we did not [initially] include a boolean type.
 Like in Lisp, nil represents false, and any other value represents true.
 This is one of the few economies that we sometimes regret today."
 Lua.org

+Now, Lua has eight types, but still no integer type!
+The eight primitive types of Lua are now:
+- nil,
+- boolean,
+- number,
+- string,
+- function,
+- userdata,
+- thread, and
+- (associative) table.

+"Python has many more primitive types, but implicit type conversions sometimes make the variations hidden or irrelevant.
+Consider that while Lua uses (without special build configuration) double-precision floating point for all numbers, Python has four numeric types: int, float, long, and complex.
+Does Lua need an integer type?
+Does Python?" the 4th wiki

 "Lua is a dynamically typed language.
 This means that values have types but variables don't, so there are no type or variable declarations.
 Internally, each value has a tag that identifies its type;